 Hey lovers!
-I’m Cody (she/her): a stationery designer based in Toronto, Canada.
+I’m Cody (she/her): a stationery designer based in Toronto, Ontario, Canada.
 I’m also a proud feminist and LGBTQ+ ally.

 I want to acknowledge, though, that this post is written from the perspective of a cishet (cisgendered + hetero) woman, so I can’t claim any authority over the lived experience of the LGBT community.
 But it’s extremely important to me to use my position in the wedding industry to advocate for all couples who are navigating the wedding planning process.